underscoreio/essential-slick/src/pages/data_modelling.md

 <div class="solution">
 There are a few ways to model this table regarding constraints and defaults.
-Here's one way, where the default is on the database, and he unique primary key is simply the user's `id`:
+Here's one way, where the default is on the database, and the unique primary key is simply the user's `id`:

 ~~~ scala
 case class Bill(userId: Long, amount: BigDecimal)